1. Work Experience

 Almost every job applicant says that they’re “hard-working,” “motivated,” and “detail-oriented.”
 Choose more specific resume adjectives to better illustrate what you bring to the team.

 Using the same adjectives everyone else uses on their resumes looks lazy.
-“Cooperate,” “support,” and “assist” are much more engaging and powerful resume words than calling yourself a “team player.”
+For example, using words like “cooperate,” “support,” and “assist” are much more engaging than calling yourself a “team player.”

 8. Resume Length